View Research Directory

 A research group of the Department of Psychology.

 Durham University Developmental Science Research Group is a thriving research centre comprising Academic Staff as well as PhD students, Research Assistants, Research Fellows and Teaching Fellows.
 Our work is published in leading peer-reviewed academic journals and featured in the international press.
+You can learn more about us in our latest newsletter, and on our twitter and facebook pages.

 Our research ranges from the basic to the applied, and from infancy to adolescence.
 Projects include foetal development; sensory and spatial skills; visual attention in the classroom; and decision-making in adolescence.
 We study both typical development and atypical development (e.g. Autism Spectrum Disorder, Williams syndrome).
 We use cutting-edge new technologies including Virtual Reality, motion capture, eye-tracking and 4D ultrasound scanning as well as traditional measures of behaviour and cognition.